abithasrinivas/Machine-Learning/README.md

 # Subgradient methods for the optimal soft margin hyperplane

+Created as a part of EECS 545 (Machine Learning) course at University of Michigan

 Data : Download  the  file nuclear.mat.
 The  variables x and y contain  training  data  for  a  binary classification problem.
        The variables correspond to the total energy and tail energy of waveforms producedby a nuclear particle detector.
        The classes correspond to neutrons and gamma rays.